Lithium oxide concentrate

 The crushed ore will pass through reflux classifiers, which will remove mica.
 It will then undergo attrition scrubbing, magnetic separation, flotation, and spodumene flotation processes to produce a 6% Li₂O concentrate.

-The flotation tailings will pass through feldspar flotation process to recover a feldspar concentrate, followed by the scavenging of tailings to produce a quartz concentrate.
+The flotation tailings will pass through the feldspar flotation process to recover a feldspar concentrate, followed by the scavenging of tailings to produce a quartz concentrate.
 The resultant feldspar and quartz concentrates will be thickened, filtered, and dried before transporting to the customers.

 Spodumene concentrate will be thickened, filtered and trucked to the hydrometallurgical plant, where it will be converted into battery-grade lithium hydroxide using the conventional acid roast process.